-Short drive to Tribhuwan international Airport and a forty minute flight to Lukla Airport getting your first glimpse of various Himalayan peak and Mount Everest from the air.
-While our staffs get things organize, you are free to lunch and at noon, we begin for Padking up an easy trail and to meet up with Dudh Kosi (Milk River) via small village, Ghat (2550m).
+A short drive to Tribhuwan International Airport and a forty-minute flight to Lukla Airport gets you your first glimpse of various Himalayan peaks and Mount Everest from the air.
+While our staff get things organized, you are free to lunch, and at noon, we begin for Padking, up an easy trail and to meet up with Dudh Kosi (Milk River) via a small village, Ghat (2550m).

 3. Day three – To Namche Bazaar(3440m) – (Approx 7 hour trek)

-After short while from Pakding, you will cross the river and move up the valley; the trail stays close to the river valley – beautiful sight with blue pine and rhododendron forest.
-You again cross the Dudh Kosi River near Benkar getting glimpses of snow studded crowns of Kusum Kanguru (6369m) and Thamserku (6623m).
-A short hike to Monjo (2835m) gets you in lunch time.
-The trek here is along flat terrain till the confluence Bhote and Dudh Kosi Rivers after which you start your steep climb at a steady space to Namche Bazaar.
-Here is a chance to showcase you photographic skills of Everest, Lhotse, Nuptse and Taweche initially.
+After a short while from Pakding, you will cross the river and move up the valley; the trail stays close to the river valley—a beautiful sight with blue pine and rhododendron forest.
+You again cross the Dudh Kosi River near Benkar, getting glimpses of the snow-studded crowns of Kusum Kanguru (6369m) and Thamserku (6623m).
+A short hike to Monjo (2835m) gets you there at lunch time.
+The trek here is along flat terrain till the confluence of the Bhote and Dudh Koshi Rivers, after which you start your steep climb at a steady pace to Namche Bazaar.
+Here is a chance to showcase your photographic skills of Everest, Lhotse, Nuptse, and Taweche initially.

 4. Day four – (3400m) – Acclimatization at Namche Bazaar

-Today you will acclimatize for the day to the altitude you are in.
+Today you will acclimatize for the day to the altitude you are at.
 Namche Bazaar is a prosperous town which gained popularity when salt was traded to Tibet from the low lands.
-It is still a market town for village rugs, Chinese-made products, clothes, salt and dried meat.
-Take the opportunity to view the sunrise and set at the national park above the town and to get a stunning view of Everest and other Khumbu peaks.
-If not a variety of options are available – a walk to Thami (3810M) above Bhote Khola River Valley or to the National Park to see the interesting Sherpa lifestyle and information on the flora and fauna.
+It is still a market town for village rugs, Chinese-made products, clothes, salt, and dried meat.
+Take the opportunity to view the sunrise and sunset at the national park above the town and to get a stunning view of Everest and other Khumbu peaks.
+If not, a variety of options are available – a walk to Thami (3810M) above the Bhote Khola River Valley or to the National Park to see the interesting Sherpa lifestyle and information on the flora and fauna.
 Your guide will offer you advice and escort you on your walk.

 5. Day five – To Devuche(3810m) – (Approx 6 hour trek)